MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMThirdPartyUpdateCategory.md

 ## DESCRIPTION

-Starting in version 2002, use this cmdlet to modify third-party update categories.
+Use this cmdlet to modify third-party software update categories.
+For more information, see [Enable third-party updates](/mem/configmgr/sum/deploy-use/third-party-software-updates).

+> [!NOTE]
+> Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
+For more information, see [getting started](/powershell/sccm/overview).

 ## EXAMPLES